A warm welcome to our St Nicholas Australind website.

 Check out our blogs below.
 These loop through with 8-second intervals- we have a lot of blog posts!
 Click on ones that interest you.

-We will be running Alpha this year starting on Wednesday 26th April 2023.
+We will be running an online Alpha course this year starting on Tuesday 18 July 2023.
 This will begin on zoom but will meet for the Holy Spirit Day here at St Nics To register your interest in joining a future Alpha course please click here.

 Joining one of our courses.